 The ability of the Company to make scheduled payments on or refinance its debt obligations depends on the Company's financial condition and operating performance, which are subject to a number of factors beyond the Company's control.
 Niko may be unable to maintain a level of cash flows from operating activities sufficient to permit the Company to pay indebtedness to creditors.
-Under the Fourth Amendment and Indenture Amendments, the amended terms restricts the Company's ability to utilize potential proceeds from sales of assets, and settlement of insurance, arbitration and/or tax claims, as any proceeds from these types of transactions will be required to be distributed amongst the Lenders, the Noteholders and the Company according to the Waterfall Distribution.
+Under the Fourth Amendment and Indenture Amendments, the amended terms restricts the Company's ability to utilize potential proceeds from sales of assets, settlement of certain arbitration and/or income tax disputes, and excess operating cash above an agreed cash flow forecast, etc. as any proceeds from these types of transactions will be required to be distributed amongst the Lenders, the Noteholders and the Company according to the Waterfall Distribution.

 The minimum work commitments disclosed herein are based on the Company's share of the estimated cost included in PSCs and represent the amounts the host government may claim if the Company does not perform the work commitments.
-As at March 31, 2017, the Company's subsidiaries in Indonesia recorded \$141 million of unfulfilled exploration commitments for all the PSCs that have either expired or relinquished.
+As at March 31, 2018, the Company's subsidiaries in Indonesia recorded \$141 million of unfulfilled exploration commitments for all the PSCs that have either expired or relinquished.
 The Company's subsidiaries in Trinidad recorded \$129 million of unfulfilled exploration commitments that are parent guaranteed.
 Under the guarantees, the recipients of the guarantees have the right to collect on the guarantees if the Company's subsidiaries do not carry out the minimum work commitments required under the PSCs.
-In the Company's view, the parent company guarantees for unfulfilled exploration commitments for the three (3) Trinidad PSCs have expired.
+In the Company's view, the parent company guarantees for unfulfilled exploration commitments in Trinidad have expired.